- Author: Scott Reilly

-Take control of the “Remember Me” feature for WordPress by having it enabled by default, customize how long users are remember, or disable this built-in feature by default.
+Take control of the “Remember Me” login feature for WordPress by having it enabled by default, customize how long users are remembered, or disable this built-in feature by default.

 For those unfamiliar, “Remember Me” is a checkbox present when logging into WordPress.
 If checked, WordPress will remember the login session for 14 days.
 If unchecked, the login session will be remembered for only 2 days.
 Once a login session expires, WordPress will require you to log in again if you wish to continue using the admin section of the site.

 This plugin provides three primary controls over the behavior of the “Remember Me” feature: